 2) a regime of global virtual reality, most memorably evoked in "The Matrix".
 The exponential growth of computer power (cf. Moore's Law) offers the prospect of lifelong immersive VR; a Matrix scenario minus its whimsical "Machines" dependent on pod-grown people for their bioelectrical energy.
 Most recently, Second Life and its cousins foreshadow what's possible.
 Next century's multimodal VR will be unimaginably more compelling.

 For sure, this prospect sounds surreal.
-It conjures up images from pulp science-fiction - and a reflex response of "that's just Brave New World".
+Vatworld paradise conjures up images from pulp science-fiction - and a reflex response of "that's just Brave New World".
 To philosophers, the story carries echoes of Cartesian demons, or more strictly Cartesian angels.
 Misleadingly, too, vatworld VR also raises the spectre of Harvard University professor Robert Nozick's "Experience Machine" argument.
 Nozick's thought-experiment purportedly refutes mental state welfarist theories by showing that we value - or at least think that we value - more than "mere" pleasurable experiences.
 Thus if given the chance to plug ourselves into a device that allows us to experience our fondest dreams-come-true, most of us would allegedly spurn the offer.
-This is because we value mind-independent truth, in some sense yet to be elucidated.
+This is because we value mind-independent truth, in some sense yet to be semantically elucidated.
 However, it should be stressed that global VR plus reward-pathway enhancement can permit an arbitrarily high degree of mutual realism in each computationally interconnected virtual world.
 For as sketched here, an immersive virtual reality regime can be interactive and consensual, not solipsistic.
-If you write a novel, other people can read it.
+If you write a novel in immersive global VR, other people can read it.
 If you compose music, other people can enjoy it.
 If you want to chat with your friends, you can do so - just like now.
 What's different is that instead of literally hurtling around the world in planet-fouling cars and planes using the traditional musculature of extracranial bodies, our sensorimotor stimuli can be computer-generated instead via brain-computer interfaces.

 Of course, in practice our hypothetical VR-living descendants may program and dwell in virtual worlds with different laws of physics from Darwinian primitives.
-They may occupy different modes of consciousness.
+Our successors may occupy different modes of consciousness.
 Their VR social structures will presumably be transformed to reflect post-scarcity economics.
 Post-humans may take advantage of their limitless morphological freedom to assume a protean array of different VR bodily guises, or none at all; and they may opt to live in exotic designer heavens of our own devising.
 But this diversity of virtual worlds is optional.
 An advocate of Nozick's Experience Machine argument can't rely on the prospect of such alternative world-building to defeat the superpopulation scenario set out here.
 For computer-maintained vatworlds aren't intrinsically any more or less escapist than the virtual worlds of conventionally enskulled brains.
 When combined with radical mood-enrichment, vatworlds allow immensely more populous and ultra-high quality life to flourish than the brutish ecological naturalism of evolutionary history.
 "Heavenly" virtual worlds are neither computationally more demanding nor neurologically more energy-hungry by nature than their "Hellish" or mediocre Darwinian counterparts.

 The ethical assumptions underlying a Paradise-Matrix are modest and relatively uncontroversial.
 In the jargon of economics, a superpopulated VR vatworld scenario can be "Pareto-efficient" [Pareto-efficiency, aka Pareto-optimality, is a measure of efficiency in multi-criteria and multi-party situations.
 The Pareto criterion in welfare economics is normally regarded as morally undemanding.
 Yet the principle insists anything that can be done that would make at least one individual better off without making anyone worse off - a "Pareto improvement" or "Pareto optimization" - should be done.]
 Nonetheless the outcome of applying these modest assumptions violates our everyday intuitions - and the usual pieties of population ethics.
 So which ethical theories mandate this bizarre conclusion?

-"Welfare" here is left purposely ill-defined; it's intended to embrace subjective well-being in the very richest sense for all sentient life.
+"Welfare" here is left purposely ill-defined; the term is intended to embrace subjective well-being in the very richest sense for all sentient life.
 However, the notion of welfare isn't here tied specifically to utilitarian theory, even though non-utilitarians might view the sort of civilisation discussed in this fable as a reductio of applied utilitarian ethics.
 The construction of a Paradise Matrix isn't mandated by nonconsequentialist ethical theories (e.g. virtue ethics) that lack the motivating assumption of aggregate welfare-maximisation.
 But if, for example, you think aggregate and individual beauty [or whatever] should be maximised, then a "beauty Matrix" allied to aesthetic neural enrichment would maximise aggregate and individual beauty.
 Hybrid scenarios are possible too.
 The common feature of all these superpopulation models is that individual agents don't act out the contents of their egocentric virtual worlds independently of the Matrix; and their hedonic tone is pharmacologically and/or genetically enriched.

 Yet a question naturally arises.
 Is the life of these thousands of billions of sublime vatworlds really valuable - "objectively" valuable as well as subjectively valuable?
 After all, the inhabitants of a Paradise Matrix are "merely" brains in vats (etc).
 But today we are "merely" brains in skulls.
 Is the value of life itself supposed to turn on a contingent historical distinction?
 Or on the metaphysics of perception?
 Either way, this discussion is intended only as an exploration of the disguised implications of the premises of standard welfarist population ethics.
 The Meaning of Life or a defence of ethical realism are topics best tackled elsewhere.